-Criterion (new) Guidance 3.1 (Continued) Management reviews (Indicator 3.1.3) should include: Results of internal audits Customer feedback 3.
-Process performance and product conformity Status of preventive and corrective actions Follow-up actions from management reviews Changes that could affect the management system 7.
-Recommendations for improvement We recommend considering the following publications by Cenipalma: Best practices guide - On the productive alliances of inclusive business (no year on the database) Basic guide to prepare a business plan on oil palm and procedure to establish new plantations.
-(2016, Program and development of the AT) Best practices on corporate management For the action plan for continuous improvement, indicators may include but not be limited to: 3.2 1.
-Optimising the yield of the supply base.
-2. Reduction in use of pesticides (Criterion 7.2) 3.
-Environmental impacts (Criteria 3.4, 7.6 and 7.7) 4.
-Waste reduction (Criterion 7.3) 5.
-Pollution and greenhouse gas (GHG) emissions (Criterion 7.10) 6.
-Impacts on communities, workers and smallholders (Principle 6) Integrated management of HCV-HCS, peatland and other conservation areas (Criteria 7.7 and 7.12) 8.
+- Best practices guide On the productive alliances of inclusive business (no year on the database) - Basic guide to prepare a business plan on oil palm and procedure to establish new plantations.
+(2016, Program and development of the AT) - Best practices on corporate management

+For the action plan for continuous improvement, indicators may include but not be limited to:

+- 1. Optimising the yield of the supply base. - 2.
+Reduction in use of pesticides (Criterion 7.2) - 3.
+Environmental impacts (Criteria 3.4, 7.6 and 7.7) - 4.
+Waste reduction (Criterion 7.3) - 5.
+Pollution and greenhouse gas (GHG) emissions (Criterion 7.10) - 6.
+Impacts on communities, workers and smallholders (Principle 6) - 7.
+Integrated management of HCV-HCS, peatland and other conservation areas (Criteria 7.7 and 7.12) - 8.
 Early detection, monitoring and control of phytosanitary problems

-Where applicable, review should include Scheme Smallholders
+Where applicable, review should include Scheme Smallholders.